teomotun/NASA-Mars-Mission-Web-Scraping/README.md

 ## Step 2 - MongoDB and Flask Application

-Used MongoDB with Flask templating to a HTML page that displays all of the information that was scraped from the URLs above.
+Used MongoDB with Flask templating to render a HTML page that displays all of the information that was scraped from the URLs above.

 * The Flask app contained 2 routes `/` and `/scrape`.